ligato/docs/docs/plugins/linux-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

-### Routes
+### Linux Routes

+The linux routing table contains destination network prefixes, a corresponding next_hop IP address and the outbound interface.

+**References**

+- [Linux routes proto][linux-route-proto]
+- [Linux routes model][linux-l3-arp-route-models]
+- [Linux L3 conf file][linux-l3-conf-file]

-A routing table lists the routes to network destinations, metrics (i.e. distances, link costs, etc.) associated with said routes and an outbound interface pointing to the gateway (next_hop) router.
-The route interface is mandatory (the namespace is derived from the interface, the same principle as for the Linux ARP).
+The interface of the route is mandatory.
+The namespace is derived from the interface in the same manner as Linux ARP).
 If the source and gateway (next_hop router) IP addresses are set, they must be valid and the gateway IP address must be evaluated as reachable.

 **References**

-- [ proto][ proto]
-- [ model][ model]
+- [Linux routes proto][linux-route-proto]
+- [Linux routes model][linux-l3-arp-route-models]
-- [ conf files][ conf-file]
+- [Linux L3 conf file][linux-l3-conf-file]

 Every route includes a scope which is the network domain where the route is applicable.
 The options are `Global`, `Site`, `Link` and `Host`.
-The scope is defined in the route config.
+The scope is defined in the route configuration.

-The northbound Linux plugin API defines route in the [linux route model][linux-route-model].

-**Configuration example**

-**1. Using the key-value database** to put the proto-modelled data with the correct key for Linux routes to the database ([key reference][key-reference]).
+**Linux Route Configuration Examples**

+**KV Data Store**

+Put the route data into an etcd data store using the [route key][key-reference].

 Example configuration:
 ```json